>

 Introduction

-When performing RNA-Seq analysis using next-generation sequencing, you obtain raw data called FASTQ files.
-After mapping the reads to a reference genome, gene expression levels are quantified by counting the reads mapped to each gene.
+When performing RNA-Seq analysis with a next-generation sequencer, you obtain raw data in the form of FASTQ files.
+After mapping these reads to a reference genome, gene expression levels are quantified by counting the reads that align to each gene.

-This page explains how to use StringTie, a software tool for identifying novel isoforms and estimating expression levels for each isoform from RNA-Seq alignments.
+This page explains how to use StringTie, a tool for discovering novel isoforms and estimating expression levels at the isoform level from RNA-Seq alignment results.

 Installation

-Precompiled binaries are available here.
-Download the appropriate binary for your environment.
-(Example: using StringTie v2.2.1 on macOS)
+Pre-compiled binaries are available here.
+Download the binary that matches your environment.
+(Example below uses StringTie v2.2.1 on macOS.)

 $ wget http://ccb.jhu.edu/software/stringtie/dl/stringtie-2.2.1.OSX_x86_64.tar.gz $ tar -zxvf stringtie-2.2.1.OSX_x86_64.tar.gz